When a buyer arrives at Amazon, he/she has only one goal: buy a particular product. But the ultimate question is: who will he/she get it from?

-At SellerApp for Amazon sellers, we have written a comprehensive Amazon SEO guide for 2018 that not only covers how the Amazon’s product ranking algorithm works but also the right Amazon SEO strategies and the tools to crush the competition on Amazon.
+Considering this, here is SellerApp’s comprehensive guide that not only unveils how the Amazon product ranking algorithm works but also highlights the key strategies and tools to outrank your competitors.

 This understanding is necessary to categorize the product correctly using these views and filtering.